Lệ Thu: Biography

-Lệ Thu gradually became an prominent singers in Saigon.
+Lệ Thu gradually became a prominent singer in Saigon.
 From 1968 to 1971, her singing career was one of the factors that brought visitors to the Queen Bee, Tu Do and Ritz discos.
 In 1968, she joined the program Jo Marcel at Queen Bee discotheque.
 In addition to sing every night, she also signed a contract to record audio tapes for Jo Marcel, starting the golden age of her singing life.
 In 1969, Lệ Thu with the program Jo Marcel moved to Ritz on Tran Hung Dao Street.
 In 1970, she returned to Tu Do discotheque until it was destroyed by the Viet Cong Forces more than a year later.

 During the Vietnam War, on April 28, 1975, Lệ decided to escape from her country and attempted to fly to California.
 Before that, her first marriage broke down.
 She married journalist Hong Duong, and later divorced but in November 1979, she and her youngest daughter crossed the sea to the refugee camp in Pulau Bidong, Malaysia, then flew to the United States in around the following year.
 Two years later, her two oldest daughters also crossed the border and reunited with her in Southern California.
 While she was in the United States, she continued to perform with the Vietnamese community together with the audience in a special performance held by musician Nam Loc in Beverley Hills.
 After that, she collaborated with discos like Tu Do, Lang Van and Maxim's.
 In 1981, Thu performed her first music tape overseas, titled "Sing on the road to death".
 Next were the tapes of Thu singing to people, including many songs that are associated with her name.

 After the children grew up and got married, Lệ Thu spent most of her life alone in Fountain Valley, California.
 In 2007, she returned to Vietnam to perform memorialising the late composer Trịnh Công Sơn.

-She died from COVID-19 at the Orange Coast Memorial Hospital in Fountain Valley on January 15, 2021, during the COVID-19 pandemic in California.
+She died from COVID-19 at Orange Coast Memorial Hospital in Fountain Valley, on January 15, 2021, during the COVID-19 pandemic in California.
 She was 77.